fedora-infra/fmn/docs/contributing.md

 # Contributor Guide

 You need to be legally allowed to submit any contribution to this project.
-What this means in detail is laid out in the file `DCO.txt` next to this file.
+What this means in detail is laid out at the [Developer Certificate of Origin](https://developercertificate.org) website.
 The mechanism by which you certify this is adding a `Signed-off-by` trailer to git commit log messages, you can do this by using the `--signoff/-s` option to `git commit`.

 ## Changelog

 Significant changes should appear in the [ChangeLog](changelog).
 To that end, contributors must create a changelog entry using [Towncrier](https://towncrier.readthedocs.io/) and the appropriate category.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).